neurosnap/gen-tester/README.md

 );
  ```

+## throws

 `throws` allows the developer to throw an exception inside a generator.

  * `returns` (any)